rockman007372/Obsidian-Vault/Binary Search.md

 2. Decide return values (`left` or `left - 1`); *left* is the minimum value to satisfy the condition
 3. Design condition

-## Example code:

-Find minimum number of features n such that explained variance is at least 99%:
+**Example:** Find minimum number of features n such that explained variance is at least 99%:

 ```python
 def variance_retained(s, k):